Hyperspectral Smoke Segmentation via Mixture of Prototypes: Hyperspectral Smoke Segmentation Dataset (HSSDataset)

 \subsection{Hyperspectral Camera System and Data Collection}

-Hyperspectral cameras combine imaging and spectroscopic technologies to simultaneously capture two-dimensional spatial and one-dimensional spectral information.
-We employ a XIMEA MQ022HG-IM-SM5X5-NIR hyperspectral camera with detailed specifications shown in Figure~\ref{fig:camera}.
-This camera utilizes a specialized 25-band mosaic filter coating with a $5 \times 5$ filter array deployed on the sensor surface.
-Each $5 \times 5$ pixel block simultaneously acquires spectral information across 25 distinct bands, with wavelengths spanning 600-974nm: 600, 616, 632, 647, 664, 680, 696, 712, 728, 744, 760, 776, 792, 808, 824, 840, 856, 872, 888, 894, 910, 926, 942, 958, and 974 nm.
+We employ a XIMEA MQ022HG-IM-SM5X5-NIR snapshot hyperspectral camera, as shown in Figure~\ref{fig:camera}.
+This camera combines a high-sensitivity CCD and sCMOS chip with a specialized 25-band mosaic filter coating deployed as a $5 \times 5$ filter array on the sensor surface.
+Each $5 \times 5$ pixel block simultaneously acquires spectral information across 25 distinct bands, with wavelengths spanning 600--974\,nm: 600, 616, 632, 647, 664, 680, 696, 712, 728, 744, 760, 776, 792, 808, 824, 840, 856, 872, 888, 894, 910, 926, 942, 958, and 974\,nm.

-The frame-style hyperspectral acquisition device based on mosaic coating, as illustrated in Figure~\ref{fig:camera}, represents an advanced hyperspectral imaging technology developed using high-sensitivity CCD and sCMOS chips.
-This technology achieves hyperspectral imaging by coating different spectral band filters on individual detector pixels.
-The key advantages of this hyperspectral imaging approach include the ability to simultaneously balance spectral and spatial resolution, rapidly acquire both spectral and spatial information, and achieve high integration density.
+Compared to traditional push-broom hyperspectral cameras, this snapshot imaging approach effectively balances spectral and spatial resolution, requiring only a single exposure to acquire all bands simultaneously.
+This enables rapid acquisition of both spectral and spatial information, meeting the requirements of dynamic scene capture.
+Additionally, the highly integrated architecture significantly reduces the camera's size and weight, facilitating flexible deployment.

 As shown in Figure~\ref{fig:hss_dataset}, we conduct data collection across 20 real-world industrial emission scenarios, capturing over 18,000 hyperspectral video frames.
 The collection targeted diverse smoke conditions, including challenging scenarios such as high exposure environments, low visibility conditions, and early-stage minimal smoke detection.
 We also addressed environmental interference from cloud and complex background elements, and varying atmospheric conditions.
 The dataset encompasses various smoke characteristics, including semi-transparent regions, blurred boundaries, and varying opacity and particle density across different industrial contexts.
 Table~\ref{tab:scenario_distribution} provides a comprehensive breakdown of our 1,007 annotated samples across different challenging scenarios.
 The distribution covers both scene-based classifications and smoke-based classifications.